Peak 11523 (Raphaels Peak) by Derek Percoski

 Find Nearby Peaks

 This peak is not in the book.
-Based on LiDAR measurements this peak it was determined that this peak has 309 feet of prominence and has graduated to the ranked 11er list.
+Based on LiDAR measurements, it was determined that this peak has 309 feet of prominence and is now on the ranked list of Idaho 11ers.
 Published December 2025

-Raphaels Peak sits on the impressive ridge that divides Wildhorse Creek and Fall Creek.
-It is nestled into the ragged terrain between the Angels Perch to its north and Gabriels Horn to its south.
+Raphaels Peak sits on the impressive ridge that divides Wildhorse Creek from Fall Creek.
+It is nestled into the ragged terrain between Angels Perch to its north and Gabriels Horn to its south.
 USGS Standhope Peak

-The south east face of Raphael Peak from Recess Peak.
+The southeast face of Raphael Peak as viewed from Recess Peak.
 Derek Percoski Photo

 West Face, Class 4

-From Wildhorse Creek road, head east up into the forest at 7600’—due west of Angels Perch.
-Your route bends southeast above 9000’ as you follow the drainage.
-Above 10k’, a class-2 couloir eventually comes into view that will lead you to toward the summit.
-Just before the 11300’ saddle, head south and scramble up steep terrain toward the summit.
-You’ll top out just below the summit and will see the class-4 stretch that remains to get you to the top.
+From Wildhorse Creek Road due west of Angels Perch, head east up into the forest at 7,600 feet.
+The route bends southeast above 9,000 feet as you follow the drainage.
+Above 10,000 feet, a Class 2 couloir eventually comes into view that leads toward the summit.
+Just before a 11,300-foot saddle, head south and scramble up steep terrain toward the summit.
+You will top out just below the summit and see the final Class 4 stretch that puts you on top.

-View from Boulder Lake Peak: Angels Perch, Raphael Peak, Gabriels Horn.
+View from Boulder Lake Peak: Angels Perch, Raphael Peak, and Gabriels Horn.
 Derek Percoski Photo

-The approach and west face route (red line) drawn in on previous photo.
+The approach and West Face Route (red line) drawn on the previous photo.
 Derek Percoski Photo

 The couloir leading toward the summit.
 Derek Percoski Photo